How to Start Crafting in Albion Online

 Every Royal city has a full set of public crafting stations on the main plaza.
 Walk up, press interact, and the crafting window opens.
 Using a city station costs a usage fee that goes to whoever owns the station that day.

 Your player island has its own stations that you build yourself.
-Island stations skip the city usage fee, but there are two important catches: you have to keep the station fed with food, and per the wiki, you only get a resource return rate on crafts that match your city's specialty categories.
-A non-specialty craft on an island station gets no return rate at all, which makes island stations a silver trap for anything outside the specialty.
-New crafters should use city stations until they own an island and want to craft their city's specialty items in bulk.
+Island stations skip the city usage fee, but there are two important catches: you have to keep the station fed with food, and island stations carry no city production bonus at all.
+An unfocused island craft gets no resource return whatsoever — only focus (and the daily bonus) generates returns there — which makes island stations a silver trap for profit crafting.
+New crafters should use the public city stations, where the city bonus is free.

 How to read the crafting window